Carlock1609/PDXCodeGuild/Capstone/proposal.md

     ### Libraries/Frameworks

     - BeautifulSoup4 - Will be used to scrape linked social media account for follower counts.
-    - Django - will be used to authenticate users and make sure they have actual social media accounts.
-And to store their profiles properly in a DB.
+    - Django - will be used for web framework.
     - Leaflet, MapBoxing - Will be used to plot out local spots perfect for taking photos.
-    - Bootstrap4 - This will be pretty heavy in frontend
+    - Bootstrap4 - This will be pretty heavy in frontend.
 #

 ## **Functionality**